Riemann-Silberstein geometric phase in 4D polarization space: Introduction

-The output wavefronts can be further increased by setting $\alpha_{\mathrm{p}}=\alpha_{\mathrm{m}} \neq \alpha_{\mathrm{rs}}$ for the RS metasurface in Fig. \ref{fig4}\textbf{a}.
-Under the incidence of the plane waves $\left|\sigma_{\mathrm{in}}= \pm 1, \kappa_{\mathrm{in}}= \pm 1\right\rangle$, this metasurface can generate twelve distinct output wavefronts propagating in different directions, as schematically shown in Fig. \ref{fig5}\textbf{a}.
+The output wavefronts can be further increased in the higher-order RS metasurface with $\alpha_{\mathrm{p}}=\alpha_{\mathrm{m}} \neq \alpha_{\mathrm{rs}}$.
+Under the incidence of the plane waves $\left|\sigma_{\mathrm{in}}= \pm 1, \kappa_{\mathrm{in}}= \pm 1\right\rangle$, this metasurface can generate twelve output wavefronts propagating in different directions, as schematically shown in Fig. \ref{fig5}\textbf{a}.
 The simulated far-field intensity patterns are shown in Fig. \ref{fig5}\textbf{b}, where the intensity lobes are labelled in accordance with the numbers in Fig. \ref{fig5}\textbf{a}.
 As seen, the scattered far fields can propagate in twelve different directions, depending on the values of $\sigma_{\text {out}}$ and $\kappa_{\text {out}}$.
 Additionally, the number of distinct outputs can be dynamically reconfigured by employing the incident wave $\left|\Psi_{\text {in}}\right\rangle=\eta_1|+1,+1\rangle+\eta_2|+1,-1\rangle+\eta_3|-1,+1\rangle+\eta_4|-1,-1\rangle$ with varying 4D polarization.
 For example, by tuning the coefficients $\eta_{1-4}$ to obtain four different incident polarizations, denoted by the points “i-iv” on the Poincaré hypersphere in Fig. \ref{fig5}\textbf{c}, the metasurface can generate 12, 10, 8, and 6 far-field intensity lobes, as shown in Fig. \ref{fig5}\textbf{d}.
-These results demonstrate that the general RS metasurface can enable high-dimensional wavefront manipulations beyond the capabilities of conventional metasurfaces.
-The functionalities can be further enriched if time-varying or active components are introduced into the system \cite{zhang2018space,shaltout2019spatiotemporal,galiffi2022photonics,tirole2023double}.
+These results demonstrate the practical application potential of the framework, which can be further enriched by introducing time-varying or active components into the system \cite{zhang2018space,shaltout2019spatiotemporal,galiffi2022photonics,tirole2023double}.